cpp-baja-sae/datalogging/documentation/data_format.md

   Occupies two bytes.
 - **snorm16**: Signed (two's compliment) normalized 16-bit number, I.E. a value
   from -1.0 to 1.0.
 Occupies two bytes.
+- **uint8**: Unsigned 8-bit integer, a value from 0 to 255.
+- **error_code**: An error code, currently the only use of this is to identify which step last took an unexpectedly long amount of time on the Teensy.
+It is formatted as an unsigned 8-bit integer.
 - **dummy8**: An unused 8-bit (1 byte) value.
 This can be used as a placeholder.
 - **dummy64**: An unused 64-bit (8 byte) value.
 This can be used as a placeholder.